 Better define what this document is and is not, and how to use it.

+What is this document intended to be?
+Is it a technical document?
+A guidance manual?
+A policy document?
+In many ways, it reads like all three types.
+Examples (polemic example), guidance example, technical examples

 The Federal Register describes the draft report as a non-prescriptive framework to quantify flow targets for the preservation of aquatic life and habitat.
 It is unclear what the difference is between a framework, guidance and technical document.
 The description in the Federal Register implies that this is a guidance document, although USGS does not author guidance documents.

 For example, it would seem that an example framework to “quantify flow targets” as described in the Federal Register should acknowledge that some water quality criteria are based on water temperature standards or a “do not exceed” concept.
 There is no detail or framework in this draft document about how a regulator would develop these flow/species relationships.
 For example, page 14 says that Section 6 will help water-resource managers develop “numeric flow targets” by following the framework, yet this is not achieved in this document.